a-type/verdant/docs/docs/react.md

 Wrap your app in a `<Suspense>` to handle this.
 You can create multiple layers of Suspense to handle loading more granularly.

+The `hooks.Provider` component has a Suspense boundary built-in as a final fallback, to prevent state loss further up the tree when loading.
+You can customize the fallback rendering by passing a `suspenseFallback` prop to `hooks.Provider`.

 ## Typing of presence

 By default, create hooks have `any` types for all presence values.
 To synchronize presence typings with your main client, provide the same Presence and Profile typings for both: